Konamo-Sorano/AE3-Poptracker-Pack/README.md

 # Important to know
-This is a v1 of the pack that is very limited the logic expects you to have all stages from the start (will fix this but it will take a while) and doesn't account for the monkeys in the secret room to require Super Monkey Morph.
+Has some logic problems like Super Monkey Morph not being required for secret room monkeys.
-Also this uses hard logic so if you don't know how to access something look at the spread sheet: https://docs.google.com/spreadsheets/d/1X9sZx18RyGr5vdZAenyaztxwBWmzszhxCujjln8gl9o/edit?usp=sharing
+Also this uses hard logic so if you don't know how to access something look at the spread sheet: https://docs.google.com/spreadsheets/d/1X9sZx18RyGr5vdZAenyaztxwBWmzszhxCujjln8gl9o/edit?usp=sharing but if the spread sheet doesn't say anything about something then that is a logic problem I don't have much time to fix this so do expect a lot of problems

 You can  also find the randomizer for this game here: https://github.com/aidanii24/ae3-archipelago/releases